 HB 2064 - Energy Facility Siting Council Quorum (Agency Bill)

-By statute, in order to conduct business, the Energy Facility Siting Council (EFSC) must have five of its up to seven members present.
-This is unlike most other natural resource agency boards and commissions, which typically require a “majority of members" to be present to conduct business.
-When EFSC has fewer than seven members due to unfilled vacancies, requiring five members versus a majority of members can result in significant delays in EFSC review of rulemaking, energy projects, and other siting business.
+By statute prior to the passage of HB 2064, the Energy Facility Siting Council (EFSC) needed five of its up to seven members present to conduct business.
+This is unlike most other natural resource agency boards and commissions, which typically require a “majority of members" to be present.
+Requiring five members versus a majority of members can result in significant delays in EFSC review of rulemaking, energy projects, and other siting business.
 This can slow down economic and energy development.
 These delays and irregular meeting schedules can also make it harder for the public to participate, a key component of the EFSC process.
-HB 2064 would change the quorum requirement to a simple majority of EFSC members.
+HB 2064 changed the quorum requirement to a simple majority of EFSC members.

 Oregon's Biennial Energy Report and ODOE as a Resource

 In addition to working toward passage of these four bills this session, the Oregon Department of Energy serves as an independent resource for Oregon lawmakers and others on energy policy.
 Our recently-published Biennial Energy Report can be accessed here

 and includes information on many of the topics expected to be addressed this legislative session.
 Our subject-matter experts can answer questions, share research and data, provide analysis, or provide informative testimony.